RSCC Policies & Guidelines

 - Shared Lodging

-- In the event of double occupancy for state employees on official travel, both employees should attach an explanation to his/her travel claim detailing dates and other employees with whom the room was shared.
+- In the event of double occupancy for state employees on official travel, both employees should attach an explanation to their travel claim detailing dates and other employees with whom the room was shared.

 - The lodging cost may be claimed by the employee who incurred the cost, or one half the double occupancy charge may be allowable for each employee.